stymphalide/java_project/Readme.md

 ### Some Jump'n'Run game
 Some randomly generated (or maybe prefixed levels?) path, a player has to steer through, to achieve points.

+### Hangman
+This game can be very fun and entertainig as my experiences in French class proves.